 The fund is a equity fund which means a higher risk, but also the potential for a higher return.
-The investments are concentrated to securities issued in Sweden, which means the risk can be higher than for an investment in a diversified global fund that distributes its investments over several regions.
-The fund has share classes in various currencies, which means that the returns and the risk can vary across different share classes.
+The investments are concentrated to securities in the Nordic countries, which means the risk can be higher than those for an investment in a diversified global fund that distributes its investments over several regions.
+The fund has a currency risk, which means that the returns and the risk are affected by changes in exchange rates.